Logs

 Premium quality logs and black-heart sassafras logs chosen for sale in tenders cannot be selected for direct purchase.

-Log prices, $ per cubic metre or tonne, May 2021
+Log prices, $ per cubic metre or tonne, from September 2023.

 Note: logs prepared to specific lengths attract an additional fee of $35 per tonne / m3.